deeppavlov/AutoIntent/docs/source/quickstart.rst

 For a multilabel dataset, the ``label`` field should be a list of integers representing the corresponding class labels.

-To use it with our Python API, you can yse our :class:`autointent.Dataset` object.
+To use it with our Python API, you can use our :class:`autointent.Dataset` object.

 .. code-block:: python